 The tree was also perfectly positioned for the garden’s Christmas party, which welcomed patients and families from across Scotland for festive treats, cosy cups of tea and entertainment from the Glasgow City Voice Choir, who were on-hand to set a perfectly festive tone with seasonal songs and carols.

-As if that wasn’t enough, volunteers have also generously organised a wreath-making workshop for members of the public to come and enjoy creating uniquely beautiful, environmentally-friendly wreaths in Horatio’s Garden.
-All the greenery will have either been collected and donated by volunteers, or will have come from the garden itself so everyone can take a little piece of the charity home with them this winter.
+As if that wasn’t enough, volunteers also generously organised a wreath-making workshop for members of the public to come and enjoy creating uniquely beautiful, environmentally-friendly wreaths in Horatio’s Garden.
+All the greenery was collected and donated by volunteers, or was carefully selected from the garden itself so everyone could take a little piece of the charity home with them this winter.